ibrohirim/data-visualization/README.md

 ---------------

-The "Parallel Coordinates" prject visualizaes a large quantinty of data using the parallel lines method.
+The "Parallel Coordinates" project visualizaes a large quantinty of data using the parallel lines method.
 Caveat of this approach is that large amounts of data pose a performance impact.
 Further improvements might be necessary to handle that type of data.